dieerkenntnis/upgov/README.md

 It is important to note that UpGov is not a municipal project but is operated by civil society.
 Its goal is to enable critical monitoring of digitization, promote transparency, and improve service quality.

-At the same time, administrations have the opportunity to optimize their systems and strengthen the trust of citizens.
-UpGov thus ensures the reliable availability of public services in our digital world.